leifeld/dna/README.md

 - The software comes with an R package called rDNA for remote controlling DNA and for further ways of analyzing the networks.

-- See the bibliography ([Markdown format](./build/bibliography.md); [PDF format](./build/bibliography.pdf)) for published research using discourse network analysis or the DNA software.

-- The introductory chapter (Leifeld 2017) in the *Oxford Handbook of Political Networks* is recommended as a primer ([chapter](https://doi.org/10.1093/oxfordhb/9780190228217.013.25); [preprint](http://eprints.gla.ac.uk/121525/)).

-- The previous version of DNA and rDNA came with a detailed [manual](https://github.com/leifeld/dna/releases/download/v2.0-beta.25/dna-manual.pdf) of more than 100 pages.
-It is outdated, but perhaps still useful.

-- If you have questions or want to report bugs, please create an issue in the [issue tracker](https://github.com/leifeld/dna/issues).

 [![DNA/rDNA build](https://github.com/leifeld/dna/actions/workflows/DNA%20build.yml/badge.svg)](https://github.com/leifeld/dna/actions/workflows/DNA%20build.yml)

 ## DNA 3.0: current development status